 Applicants should have: Typically, an undergraduate degree at 2.1 or above in criminology or a related discipline from a UK or EU university, or equivalent qualification from a recognised overseas university.

 We welcome applications from mature applicants and/or applicants with professional work backgrounds.

 Months of entry

-This programme offers students the opportunity to study criminology at an advanced level.
-It encompasses in-depth investigation of major theoretical and substantive issues in contemporary criminology from a critical perspective and within an international context.
+The programme offers students the opportunity to study criminology at an advanced level.
+The MA encompasses in-depth investigation of major theoretical and substantive issues in contemporary criminology from a critical perspective and within an international context.

 Qualification and course duration